 ],

-file provide values for below environmental variables:
+Now edit .env file and provide values for these environmental variables:

 AWS_ACCESS_KEY_ID=""